This post may contain affiliate links, view our disclosure.

 About once a month I stock my freezer with a variety of meats.
-Chicken thighs, chicken breasts, whole chicken, ground beef, chuck roast, and beef stew meat, to name a few staples.
-I find that if I already have a fridge and pantry full of foods, I am much more likely to want to cook dinner!
+Chicken thighs, chicken breasts, whole chicken, ground beef, chuck roast, and beef cubes, to name a few staples.
+I find that if I have a well-stocked fridge and pantry, I am much more likely to want to cook dinner after work rather than order takeout.

 So, let’s talk stew meat!
 Or beef stew cubes, stew beef, beef cubes, or whatever you want to call it…

-As much as I love a good rich and hearty beef stew, I like to keep things interesting.
-I'm always looking for ideas on what to make with stew meat besides stew.
+As much as I love a good rich and hearty beef stew (especially this recipe because it’s packed with flavor and cooks up in just 1 hour!), I like to keep things interesting.
+I’m always looking for ideas on what to make with stew meat besides stew.

-I put together a list of the best beef stew meat recipes that are not stew.
-Here you'll find everything from fragrant beef curries, to braised beef meals, beef rice dishes, savory meat pies with beef, and a variety of beef goulash recipes.
+I put together a list of some of the best non-stew dishes with beef cubes.
+This cut is as versatile as it is budget-friendly, and there is a huge variety of meals to cook with stew meat!
+In this article, you’ll find a range of options from fragrant beef curries, to braised beef meals, beef rice dishes, savory meat pies with beef, and a few different beef goulash recipes.

-Beef cubes turn out great with low and slow cooking, as well as with high pressure cooking.
-Here you'll find a few slow cooker and Crockpot recipes, in addition to several Instant Pot stew meat recipes.
+Beef cubes turn out great with low and slow cooking, as well as with high pressure cooking, so here you’ll find a few slow cooker and Crockpot recipes, in addition to several Instant Pot recipes using stew meat.

 What to Make with Stew Meat Besides Stew

 Start going through the meat stash in your freezer!
-Bookmark these delicious meals when you're planning your weekly dinner menu.
-And many of these dishes are perfect for meal prep because they freeze well and leftovers are even better!
+Bookmark these delicious meals so you can easily find them again when you’re planning your weekly dinner menu.
+And many of these dishes are perfect for meal prep because they freeze well and leftovers are even better.

-Instant Pot Stew Meat Recipes That Aren't Stew
+Instant Pot Stew Meat Recipes That Are Not Stew

-If you're looking for quick and easy weeknight recipes using beef stew meat, the Instant Pot is the way to go!
-The Instant Pot lets you cook things quickly that normally need to be cooked low and slow, including tougher cuts of meat.
+If you’re looking for quick and easy weeknight recipes using beef chunks that taste like they slow-simmered all day, the Instant Pot is the way to go!
+An electric pressure cooker lets you cook things quickly that normally need to be cooked low and slow.
+It’s perfect for tougher cuts of meat!
 I use the Instant Pot for several of my favorite beef cubes recipes.

 Slow Cooker Stew Meat Recipes Other Than Stew

-When you're looking for ideas for what to make with stew meat besides stew, the slow cooker is an excellent place to turn!
-Come home to a house that smells amazing, and a delicious hot meal waiting for you when you put your Crockpot to good use.
+When you’re looking for recipes using beef stew cubes that aren’t stew, the slow cooker is an excellent place to turn!
+Put your Crockpot to good use; come home to a house that smells amazing and a delicious hot meal waiting for you.

 Savory Meat Pies

-There's just something about a savory pie with a flaky butter crust and a rich hearty filling that says comfort food to me.
-Stew meat makes these satisfying, and is the perfect choice if you want to try something new.
+There’s just something about a savory pie with a flaky butter crust and a rich hearty filling that says comfort food to me.
+Tender cubes of beef makes these meaty pastries satisfying, and they’re the perfect choice if you want to try something new.

 Goulash Recipes